joergmlpts/olympus-wifi/docs/source/usage.rst

                            Local directory for downloaded photos.
      --download, -d        Download photos from camera.
      --date-range START END, -D START END
                            Start and end dates to download photos from.
-Must be in YYYY-MM-DD format.
+Must be in YYYY-MM-DD format or an integer (days before today, e.g. -D 1 0 for yesterday to today).
      --power_off, -p       Turn camera off.
      --set_clock, -c       Set camera clock to current time.
      --shoot, -S           Take a picture.